The geometry of antisymplectic involutions, II: The special fiber

-\begin{proof} The local structure of $\overline{M}_{\PP^2,n}$ is again controlled by the DG-Lie algebra $\mathrm{RHom}_{\PP^2}(F,F)$.
-We claim this is formal.
+\begin{proof} The DG-Lie algebra $\mathrm{RHom}_{\PP^2}(F,F)$ controls the local structure of $\overline{M}_{\PP^2,n}$.
+We claim that the former is formal.
 This can be checked either directly, or by reducing to the case of K3 surfaces; we sketch the latter argument, by using the ideas in \cite{BZ:Kuranishi} and \cite{BMM:Formality}.

 Let us choose a smooth very general sextic curve $\mathsf{\Gamma}$ in $\PP^2$ which does not pass through the points $p_1,\dots,p_m$.
 Then we consider the 2-1 cover $f\colon S\to \PP^2$ ramified at $\mathsf{\Gamma}$; the assumption on $\mathsf{\Gamma}$ guarantees that the pull-back complex $f^*F$ is again polystable in $S$.
 Let us further consider the factorization of $f$ via the stack $\left[S/\mu_2\right]$: